himaniii33/Vrinda-Store-Analysis/README.md

 # Vrinda-Store-Analysis
-This is an  excel project which includes
+This is a project which includes Sales Analysis of a Store through Data cleaning & Visualization in MS Excel.